José María Lemus: Life and career

 He was born into a family of humble beginnings in La Unión, El Salvador.
-He was undersecretary of defense from 1948-1949.
+He was undersecretary of defense from 1948 to 1949.
 As President Óscar Osorio's choice for the successor to presidency, he antagonized many by fighting against corruption.
 Having won the disputed election of 1956, he appointed prominent civilians into his government and allowed many exiles to return the country.

 He was a member of the Party of Democratic Unification.
 He continued socio-economic reforms of his predecessor, but there was no improvement in the living standards of the working class.
 He promulgated the Tenant Law, which protects the rights of the renters of houses or "Mesones, called also Vecindades" (apartment units with shared bathrooms).
 The law stipulating that landlords cannot increase the rent more than 10% every year made rent contract in houses obligatory with the objective of protecting the renter.

 His government repealed the anti-sedition laws, therefore antagonizing the military.
 His government's decision to control the production of coffee infuriated the public.
 Soon after the Cuban revolution, there were widespread student protests.
 There was a subsequent roundup of dissidents and protesters.